SystemsGenetics/GEMmaker/README.md

 ## Introduction

 GEMmaker (i.e. **systemsgenetics/gemmaker**) is a pipeline for quantification of Illumina RNA-seq data.
-Users can choose from Hisat2, Kallisto or Salmon.
+Users can choose from Hisat2, STAR, Kallisto or Salmon.
 It can process locally stored FASTQ files or automatically retrieve them from NCBI's SRA.
 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker containers making installation trivial and results highly reproducible.

 ## nf-core Compatibility